kilahsw/Unit2-React/project-worksheet.md

 ## Project Description

 'CONGRESS: Legalize Dance' Videos.
-I produce a live dance show called CONGRESS, and the app I create will be a source where users can play the video compilations for each of our Volumes.
+I produce a live dance show called CONGRESS, and the app I create will be a resource where users can play the video compilations for each of our Volumes.
 The home page will have a decription of CONGRESS and, when the user clicks a thumbnail video, it will display the full size video that the user can play.
 The page will also have the video's description which is a list of choreographers.
 There will be a button the user can click to go back to the home page.

 ## API